-Instructional materials must comply with subsection 3 of Rule 6A-1.094124, F.A.C., Required Instruction Planning and Reporting, and all other sections pertinent to career and technical education.
+Instructional materials must comply with subsection 3 of Rule 6A-1.094124, F.A.C., Required Instruction Planning and Reporting, and all other sections pertinent to ELA education.

 Critical Race Theory, Social Justice, Culturally Responsive Teaching, Social and Emotional Learning and any other unsolicited theories that may lead to student indoctrination are prohibited.